min2ha/ukwa-site/content/target/38445/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# NO2NP - Say No to the Named Person Scheme

 NO2NP is a campaigning group which opposes the Scottish Government’s planned Named Person scheme.